 Anemia is a condition whereby an individual’s blood lacks enough red blood cells (RBCs) to carry oxygen efficiently around the body.
 Anemia can result from a lack of iron or vitamin B12, although iron deficiency is the most common type.

 Globally, anemia affects more people than any other health problem.
 Anemia has important implications for general productivity and development, reducing the work capacity of individuals by up to 20 percent.
 In more serious cases, anemia can lead to exacerbation of disease and illness.
 The World Health Organization estimate that 20 percent of maternal deaths are attributed to anemia alone.1

-In the chart below we see the prevalence of anemia extended beyond just pregnant women (as above) to all women of reproductive age (here defined as women between the ages of 15-29).
+In the chart we see the prevalence of anemia in women of reproductive age (here defined as women between the ages of 15-49).

-In the chart below we have plotted the prevalence of anemia in children under the age of five by world region.
-At a global level, the incidence of anemia declined by around 10 percent from 1990 to 2011.
+In the chart we see the prevalence of anemia in children under the age of five.

 Vitamin-A deficiency (VAD) is the leading cause of preventable blindess in children–manifesting in a milder form as night blindness, and progressing to permanent blindness in stronger cases.
 VAD also serves to exacerbate serious disease and illness, leading to increased rates of maternal and childhood mortality.

 In the map we see the prevalence of vitamin-A deficiency in pregnant women over the period from 1995 to 2005.
 Data collection on micronutrient deficiencies are often sporadic and less consistent than indicators of energy-protein malnutrition; time-series data for most countries is therefore unavailable.
 Note that countries with a gross domestic product (GDP) per capita greater than US$15,000 in 2005 are considered to be free from vitamin-A deficiency as a public health problem and are therefore excluded.